auth0/auth0-PHP/UPGRADE.md

 ### Updated Configuration Options

 Some options names have been updated since v7 for clarity.
-You should reference the SdkConfiguration constructor comments for an up to date list, as new additions may be added with later releases.
+It would be best if you referenced the SdkConfiguration constructor comments for an up-to-date list, as new additions may be added with later releases.
 At the time of this guide being written, however, these arguments are available:

 ```
 string|null                   $domain               Required.
 Auth0 domain for your tenant.
 string|null                   $clientId             Required.
 Client ID, found in the Auth0 Application settings.
 string|null                   $redirectUri          Required.
-Authentication callback uri, as defined in your Auth0 Application settings.
+Authentication callback URI, as defined in your Auth0 Application settings.
 string|null                   $clientSecret         Optional.
 Client Secret, found in the Auth0 Application settings.
 array<string>|null            $audience             Optional.
 One or more API identifiers, found in your Auth0 API settings.
 The first supplied identifier will be used when generating links.
-If provided, at least one of these values must match the 'aud' claim to successfully validate an ID Token.
+If provided, at least one of these values must match the 'aud' claim to validate an ID Token successfully.
 array<string>|null            $organization         Optional.
 One or more Organization IDs, found in your Auth0 Organization settings.
 The first supplied identifier will be used when generating links.
-If provided, at least one of these values must match the 'org_id' claim to successfully validate an ID Token.
+If provided, at least one of these values must match the 'org_id' claim to validate an ID Token successfully.
 bool                          $usePkce              Optional.
 Defaults to true.
 Use PKCE (Proof Key of Code Exchange) with Authorization Code Flow requests.
 array<string>                 $scope                Optional.
 One or more scopes to request for Tokens.
 string                        $responseMode         Optional.
 Defaults to 'query.'
 Where to extract request parameters from, either 'query' for GET or 'form_post' for POST requests.